 $5:$1 (SV:Applicant) Co-contributions can be either financial (cash) or In-kind.
 Up to 100% of the contribution can be In-kind.

 Sustainability Victoria is supporting community groups through the Sustainable Finance Mechanism – Repayable Grants, established under the Social Impact Investment for Sustainability Fund.
-The fund aims to enable applicants to secure a low-interest rate loan from a financier for implementation-ready, community renewable energy projects.
-The grants work as a cash security against loans to be repaid within a 5-year period.
+The fund aims to provide zero-interest loans for implementation-ready, community clean energy projects.
+The repayable grants are to be repaid within a 5-year period from cost-savings or income generated from the project.

-Applications can be submitted from 3 November 2021 until funds have been exhausted.
+Applications can be submitted from 1 September 2022 until 31 October 2022.
 The $1 million has been allocated for these grants as part of the $5.93 million Community Power Hubs Program, which is within the Victorian Government’s $1.6 billion renewable energy package in the 2020-2021 Budget.

 The following are the guidelines for applying for this fund.